AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-server.md

 Configure your web server to listen on a port other than the default port 80 because Varnish responds directly to incoming HTTP requests, not the web server.

-In the sections that follow, we use port 8080 as an example.
+The following sections use port 8080 as an example.

 **To change the Apache 2.4 listen port**: